 What is Heart Rate Training

-Heart rate training is where you base your workout around your heart rate.
+It’s when you base your workout around your heart rate.
 In other words, instead of using time intervals, such as 1 min on and 1 min rest, you use your heart rate as a guide.
-Of course, to do heart rate training, you’re going to need to get a heart rate monitor (the one I use).
+Of course, you’re going to need to get a heart rate monitor.
 I highly recommend it though, as it’s very eye-opening to see the difference between what is physical exertion compared to what is mental exertion.
 If you’ve ever wondered if it was your mind or your body giving up on you during a run, a heart rate monitor will show you.

-There are endless ways to do heart rate training, and it’s really going to depend on what you’re trying to accomplish.
+There are endless ways to implement it, and it’s really going to depend on what you’re trying to accomplish.
 Here are some ideas:

 - To work on speed, you can set a work interval time of 1 minute.
 You will run as hard as you can for that minute, and then you’ll rest until your heart rate returns to a predetermined level.
 If that predetermined level is 150 bpm (beats/minute), then you’d run hard for 1 minute, and then walk until your heart rate returns to 150.
 Then repeat the intervals over and over until your workout is complete.
 This works well for improving your interval recovery times (the amount of time it takes to recover).